Jefferson–Hemings controversy

-The Jefferson–Hemings controversy is a historical debate over whether there was a sexual relationship between the widowed U.S. President Thomas Jefferson and his slave and sister-in-law, Sally Hemings, and whether he fathered some or all of her six recorded children.
-For more than 150 years, most historians denied rumors from Jefferson's presidency that he had a slave concubine.
-Based on his grandson's report, they said that one of his nephews had been the father of Hemings' children.
-Before changing his mind following the results of DNA analysis in 1998, Jefferson biographer Joseph J. Ellis had said, "The alleged liaison between Thomas Jefferson and Sally Hemings may be described as the longest-running miniseries in American history."
-In the 21st century, most historians agree that Jefferson is the father of one or more of Sally's children.
+The Jefferson–Hemings controversy is a historical debate over whether there was a sexual relationship between the widowed U.S. president Thomas Jefferson and his much younger slave and sister-in-law, Sally Hemings, and whether he fathered some or all of her six recorded children.
+For more than 150 years, most historians denied rumors that he had sex with a slave.
+Based on his grandson's report, they said that one of his nephews had been the father of Hemings's children.
+The opinion of historians began to shift in the second half of the 20th century, and by the 21st century and after DNA tests of descendants, most historians agree that Jefferson was the father of one or more of Sally's children.